How to Buy a House home

 There's another reason a bigger down payment gets you a bigger loan: When you put less than 20% down you're required to get Private Mortgage Insurance so the bank gets paid even if something happens to you.
 By putting 20% or more down you avoid paying PMI.
 The monthly cost for PMI costs about 1/2400th the price of the home.
 On a $120,000 home that would be about $50/mo.
 PMI is automatically canceled when you've made enough payments that your outstanding balance is 78% or less of the purchase price.
 We have more about PMI on a separate page.

 Putting 20% down could mean the difference between getting a $117k loan vs. a $135k loan, considering that you get a higher Housing Ratio and Debt Ratio, and that you don't have to pay for PMI.
-This estimate is based on $3500/mo. income, little to no debt, 7% interest, 30-year mortgage, and 2% property taxes and insurance.
+The chart shows an estimate based on $3500/mo. income, little to no debt, 7% interest, 30-year mortgage, and 2% property taxes and insurance.

 And finally, a bigger down payment lets you buy a more expensive home, because you're adding a bigger chunk of money to whatever loan you get from the bank.